Richard M. Trevethan: Post-war career

 On 1 August 1919, Trevethan was granted a permanent commission as a flying officer in the Royal Air Force.
 On 22 December 1919, he received a mention in despatches while serving with the British "Syren Force" in Murmansk, northern Russia, during the Allied intervention in the Russian Civil War.
 He was also awarded the Order of St. Anna, 2nd class, by the Russians.

 He then served in No. 207 Squadron RAF, receiving promotion to flight lieutenant in the 1922 New Year Honours.
 In September 1922 Trevethan was about to be reassigned to the RAF School of Photography, but this was cancelled, when No. 207 Squadron was sent to Turkey as a result of the Chanak Crisis.
 Trevethan, in command of the advance party, travelled from RAF Bircham Newton in Norfolk, to Liverpool, where the squadron and its aircraft were loaded onto the steamships Eboe and Khartoum, and sailed for Constantinople, arriving on 11 October.
 The squadron, under the command of Squadron Leader Arthur Tedder, had considerable difficulties unloading, reassembling, and operating their Airco DH.9A aircraft, due to the lack of facilities and the poor state of the airfield at San Stefano.
 However, the crisis was eventually settled by negotiation, and the squadron returned to England in August 1923, proceeding to its new home at RAF Eastchurch.

 On 22 October 1923 Trevethan was posted to No. 39 Squadron, also flying the DH.9A, based at RAF Spitalgate, until reassigned to the RAF Depot at Uxbridge on 24 August 1925.
 On 21 September 1926 he was posted to the headquarters of Iraq Command, serving as Senior Meteorological Officer, until returning to the RAF Depot at Uxbridge on 26 January 1929.
 He was posted to No. 100 Squadron, based at RAF Bicester on 4 June 1929, and then from August 1931 until April 1933 (when it became 824 Naval Air Squadron) he commanded No. 440 (Fleet Reconnaissance) Flight, flying Fairey IIIF biplanes, and alternating between RAF Kai Tak, Hong Kong, and the carrier HMS Hermes, also receiving a promotion to squadron leader on 1 December 1932.
 He then commanded the Flying and Parachute Test Squadron at the RAF Home Aircraft Depot at RAF Henlow from November 1934 until retiring from the RAF on 1 June 1935.
 In 1937, he became Air Advisor to the Kwantung Government in China.
-During the Second World War, he was attached to the Admiralty, serving as mate and second officer in Royal Navy small ships.
+During the Second World War, he was attached to the Admiralty, serving as mate and second officer in small Royal Navy ships.

 Post-war he was made a Fellow of the Royal Meteorological Society, a Fellow of the Royal Geographical Society, and was for many years Superintendent of the Falmouth Meteorological Observatory.

 Trevethan died on 30 December 1971, at the Royal Cornwall Hospital, Treliske, Truro.